Celebrating our Early Career Researchers in Public Health and Sports Science | International Women’s Day 2026

 From groundbreaking research to inspiring leadership, the women in our department contribute immensely to innovation, education, and progress.
-This year, we are recognising some of these women for their achievements, sharing their stories, and explore how they are driving change in academia and beyond.
+This year, we are recognising some of our Early Career Researchers for their achievements, sharing their stories, and explore how they are driving change in academia and beyond.

 Join us as we celebrate their impact, amplify their voices, and commit to fostering an inclusive and equitable academic environment.